sophos-iaas/ruby-sophos-sg-rest/README.md

-# Sophos::SG::Rest
+# Sophos::SG::REST

-This gem implements a simple rest client for the SOPHOS SG REST API.
+This gem implements a simple client for the REST API of SOPHOS SG UTM.
 The client will help building [Chef](https://www.chef.io/), [Puppet](https://puppet.com/) or other integration and provisioning scripts.